alecmocatta/serde_closure/README.md

 [Docs](https://docs.rs/serde_closure/0.1.1)

-Serialisable closures.
+Serializable closures.

-This library provides macros to wrap closures such that they can serialised and sent between other processes running the same binary.
+This library provides macros to wrap closures such that they can serialized and sent between other processes running the same binary.

 ```rust